donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 1. Title of the publication
 2. List of all co-authors
 3. Journal in which the publication has appeared (will appear)
-4. PID of the publication
+4. Persisten identifier (e.g., a DOI) of the publication
 5. PubMed identifier (PMID) of the publication

 There are two types of neuroscience-specific discovery attributes:

-1. Free text metadata, of which there are two subtypes:
+1. Free text attributes, of which there are two subtypes:
   1. Keyword, like the keywords of a journal article.
   2. Description, like the abstract of a journal article.
 2. Neuroscience terms that are selected from two controlled vocabularies: the topic list of the Society for Neuroscience (SFN), and the Medical Subject Headings (MESH; used by PubMed for indexing articles).
 When selecting terms from these controlled vocabularies, the following domains may serve as a guide: technique, topic, species, disorder, and brain area.